jcrivard/opencruise/README.md

 Forest Inventory Software for Mobile Platforms - HTML 5 Web Application

-See https://opencruise.mtu.edu for a working version.
+See https://opencruise.mtu.edu for a working version (currently V1.1).

 Opencruise is a forest inventory web application designed to work on IOS (Apple) and Android mobile computing platforms.
 It works offline (i.e. airplane mode) in remote areas where network access is unavailable.
 The primary purpose of Opencruise